tudocomp/tudocomp/docs/Documentation.md

 ]
 ~~~

-This defines a config file with the profile `example`
+This content defines a config file with the profile `example`.
-that runs the algorithms `example_compressor`, `templated_example_compressor(bit)`
+The profile `example` runs the algorithms `example_compressor`, `templated_example_compressor(bit)`
-and `templated_example_compressor(debug)` on 5 different input texts,
+and `templated_example_compressor(debug)` on five input texts.
-grouping the algorithms together since their differences should be compared.
+The benchmark runs are grouped by the input files since we want to compare the differences between the algorithms on the same text.

-We then invoke this config, and should get an output like this:
+By invoking the run script with this config, we get an output like this:

 ~~~
 .../compare_workspace> ./run.sh example_config.toml example